 Life insurance rates are determined by age and health, among other factors.
 The closer you are to average life expectancy, the higher the odds the insurance company will need to pay a death benefit.
 Age also increases the likelihood of developing certain diseases and conditions.

 Those issues can increase the odds of passing away earlier and needing to make a claim on the policy.
 If you buy coverage when you’re still young and healthy, you’ll have lower monthly premiums than if you wait.

-Many life insurance companies offer no-exam policies if you meet certain criteria.
-Being young and having no medical conditions increases your chances of not needing an exam.
+Many life insurance companies offer no-exam policies if you meet specific criteria.
+Being young and having no chronic medical conditions increases your chances of not needing an exam.

-3. Less risk of your loved ones dealing with financial issues
+3. Less financial risk for your loved ones.

-Whether it’s for your parents who help you pay your student loans or a spouse helping raise your children, buying a life insurance policy now provides protection and peace of mind.
+Whether it’s for your parents who help you pay your student loans or a spouse helping raise your children, buying life insurance now provides protection and peace of mind.

 Many term life insurance policies automatically come with a conversion option free of charge.
-With this option, you can convert your term policy into a permanent one if done so before the option expires.
-Conversion expiration dates vary by company.
-Some insurance companies only allow conversions during the first couple years and some allow you to convert at any time within the term.
+With this option, you can convert your term policy into a permanent one before the option expires.

-Converting a term policy into a permanent policy increases your premiums significantly, but if you’re diagnosed with a serious—or even terminal—illness, this option can be a lifesaver for your family.
-You are guaranteed the option to convert to lifelong coverage no matter your health status.
+Converting a term policy into a permanent policy increases your premiums significantly.
+Still, if you’re diagnosed with a serious—or even terminal—illness, this option can be a lifesaver for your family.
+You are guaranteed the option to convert to lifelong coverage, no matter your health status.